 Let me be the first to tell you, as a cavalry troop commander on the ground, that we have been very successful here in Mosul.
 Success can be measured in many ways.
 I measure the success of my ground cavalry troop by the day-to-day dealings and patrols that we conduct with the Iraqi army, police and, most of all, local civilians.
 Since we arrived here in November 2007, we have seen a drastic difference in Mosul.
 When we first arrived in Mosul, there were very few Iraqi army and police units conducting operations, civilians did not move about the city freely, and most of all, the total number of daily incidents of insurgent attacks was outrageous.
 This is not true today.

 When people traverse the city of Mosul now, they notice the number of civilians that are moving freely about the city.
 This is because they now feel safe and have had security provided to them by their own Iraqi security forces.
 Attacks are way down compared with this time last year, and now a large majority of ISF operations are being conducted jointly between the Iraqi army and police.
+When our unit arrived in Iraq, our mission was to provide security to the civilians while at the same time ridding the city of insurgents.
+Although the city is not totally free of insurgents, the number of them and their freedom to conduct attacks are severely hampered.
+With Iraqi army and police forces in the lead, we have been able to establish a very competent security force for Mosul.
+The Iraqi army and police's ability to plan and conduct operations with U.S. forces in a follow and support role has led to this success.

 This aforementioned success was obviously not something that happened overnight.
 This success is the result of many man-hours and sacrifices made by not only our coalition force soldiers but also all Iraqi security forces.
 We have spent countless hours helping them to construct new traffic control points, outposts all over the city, as well as joint operations.
 We have also developed relationships with not only the ISF leaders but also the local leaders and civilians.
 They have our trust and know that the ISF will prevail in the overall mission, even after coalition forces pull out of Iraq.